sakhileln/login_system/README.md

 5. Open a pull request.

 ## TODOs
-- Hide password input on the terminal interface.
 - Use small database like SQLite for storing passwords and usernames.
 - Use ROT13 to encrypt and decryt passwords